I used to love classic Dilbert. I even have a collectible bound book of the strips here at home.

 One gets the impression that people have always been shit and just hid that fact behind social norms and graces.
 The moment their inner disgust about or hate towards someone or something is no longer muttered under their breaths, when it feels like one can get away with acting on one’s worst impulses, it starts spilling out.
 Like a puss-filled sore ready to burst, in an attempt to spread the hate, to infect as much tissue and other hosts as possible.
 Hate is an infectious disease.

 I’m left with moving away from more and more people I used to respect.
 I’m willing to indulge individuals with strong and unconventional opinions that may offend certain people.
 However, there’s a line.
 Scott Adams crossed it.
 Not because of one bizarre comparison but because of being an inconsiderate, massively arrogant dick for a long, long time.
 He just put what’s inside of him on the outside, for all to see.
 Not unlike what I’m doing here.
 He did that for years.
 He thought that individually and collectively we’d be too stupid to understand him.
 But we did.
-I bet that’s what his ego is unable to process: people may be stupid overall but not as stupid as one isolated cartoonist thinks.
+I bet that’s what his ego is unable to process: people may be stupid overall but not as stupid as one isolated cartoonist believes them to be.

 A.R.
 Moxon offers an appropriate comment on the whole thing: